frrmack/googlesearch/README.md

   * **use_proxy**: bool, default: True
-  If True, GoogleSearch will use the proxies defined in the PROXIES_LIST variable of googlesearch_settings.py to do the searches.
+  If True, GoogleSearch will use the proxies defined in the PROXIES_LIST variable defined in the googlesearch.settings module to do the searches.
 If a proxy starts getting HTTP 403 FORBIDDEN responses, it will switch to the next proxy in the list.
 It will raise a GoogleAPIError only if all proxies get 403 responses.